 (1) To collect data using 3D Motion Capture (MOCAP) for 2 groups of subjects with pathological gait populations i.e. (i) chronic hemiparetic strokes and (ii) unilateral transtibial amputees.

-(3) To co-develop with NTU RRIS team, a clinician-centric SPM1D clinical analysis framework using the validated SPM1D analyses framework for the objective analysis of pathological gait Movement Proficiency Index (MPI) such as stroke and transtibial amputees.
-This will allow us to develop movement proficiency analysis for whole body movements down to isolated joint degrees of freedom.
+(3) To co-develop with the NTU RRIS team, a clinician-centric SPM1D clinical analysis framework using the validated SPM1D analyses framework for the objective analysis of pathological gait Movement Proficiency Index (MPI) such as stroke and transtibial amputees.
+This will allow us to develop movement proficiency analysis for whole-body movements down to isolated joint degrees of freedom.